grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.8.3 - 2025-09-29 =
+- Added sorting support for the Shortcode column in the shortcode list.
+- Improved shortcode editor form for more stable field initialization and saving.
+- Cleaned up labels and descriptions for better clarity.
+- Fixed minor admin warnings and improved overall stability.
+- Fixed issue where the Load More button could disappear too early when using custom post limits.

+= 1.8.2 - 2025-09-08 =
+- Fixed an issue in the plugin activator that could prevent the plugin from starting on some setups.

 = 1.8.1 - 2025-09-08 =
 - Improved plugin startup process with better class loading and dependency checks.